Veso-P/Travel-Blog/README.md

 # TravelBlog
 A single page application for reading, commenting, and creating travel blogs.
 This project (A travel blog) will be created with Angular and FireBase as a back-end.
+For better styling Bootstrap is used.

 ## Main Idea
 The application will have two parts:

-1) Public part (accessible without authentication).
-Not authenticated users will be able to visit the main page (where some travel blogs will be displayed), the'trending page' (the first 5 blogs with highest number of likes) and the 'new blogs' page (the newest 5 blogs according to date of creation), and a search functionality - in order to search through the titles of the blog.
-Not authenticated users will be able to signup and login.
+A. Public part (accessible without authentication).
+Not authenticated users will be able to:
+1) visit the main page (where some travel blogs will be displayed),
+2) visit the'trending page' (the first 5 blogs with highest number of comments),
+3) visit the 'new blogs' page (the newest blogs according to date of creation) with function to choose the number of blogs,
+4) use a search functionality - in order to search through the titles of the blog,
+5) visit(read-only) each blog details page.
+5) visit Login and Register pages,
+6) and visit 'About us' and 'Contacts' pages.

-2) Private part (available for registered users).
-The loggedin users will be able access to main page, the 'trending page', the 'new blogs' page, and a logout page.
-In addition they will be able to create new blogs, update (edit) their own blogs, and like and comment on others' blogs.
+B. Private part (available for registered users).
+The loggedin users will be able to:
-*at a later starge, I will implement a profile page, where loggedin users will be able to see all their blogs.
+1) visit the main page (where some travel blogs will be displayed),
+2) visit the'trending page' (the first 5 blogs with highest number of comments),
+3) visit the 'new blogs' page (the newest blogs according to date of creation) with function to choose the number of blogs,
+4) use a search functionality - in order to search through the titles of the blog,
+5) visit each blog details page and COMMENT (in comparison non-authenticated users are not-allowed to comment on blogs).
+6) CREATE A NEW BLOG (in comparison non-authenticated users are not-allowed to create blogs).
+7) VISIT A 'MY PROFILE" PAGE which includes only the list of the posts created by the currently logged-in user (in comparison non-authenticated users are not-allowed to visit 'My Profile' page).
+8) Logout.
+9) Login and Rigister is hidden and foribdden for loggid-in user.
+* Logged-in Users will be able to edit/update only their posts.
+On others' post they will be able only to comment.

 ### VERY IMPORTANT!